-Good behaviour is an essential component of effective teaching and learning - and vital to the well-being and success of every child.
+High expectations of behaviour are an essential component of effective teaching and learning.
 Good behaviour and good teaching work in partnership with one another - whilst good behaviour enables successful teaching and learning to occur, good teaching in return leads to good behaviour.
-We expect our children to follow our Behaviour Policy and all parents and carers of children in our school to support us in delivering it.